 Directs the recruitment, selection, supervision, payroll process, and evaluation of staff and students; provide guidance, and is responsible for professional development and training for staff.

-Provide leadership and direction for a comprehensive Intramural, Sport Club, Youth/Family, and Summer Camp programs; ensure department policies and procedures are in compliance with local and state regulations; Creates various reports including annual and semiannual reports as needed.
+Provides leadership and direction for a comprehensive Sport Club, Youth/Family, and Intramural Sports programs; ensures department policies and procedures are in compliance with local and state regulations; creates various reports including annual and semiannual reports as needed.

 Assess, evaluate and mitigate risk for programs, implement departmental emergency action plan, inspect campus program areas and fields, and contribute to the Departmental Safety Committee.